Akuli/jou/doc/tutorial.md

 like Python or JavaScript.
 In fact, in Python, **all** objects are passed around as pointers.

-You don't need a pointer when the value is small enough to be passed around as is.
+You usually don't need pointers for small objects.
 For example, if you want to make a function takes two `int`s and prints them, just make a function that takes two `int`s.
-On the other hand, if your function takes an array of 1000000 `int`s and prints them, you should use a pointer.
+On the other hand, if your function takes an array of 100000 `int`s, you should use a pointer.
+Passing around hundreds or thousands of bytes without pointers is usually a bad idea.

 ## Undefined Behavior (UB)